Skip to content

 --readFilesIn $FASTQ_NAME

-it can also be found in the cluster at /shared/data/Solutions/mouseMT/042_s_STAR_map_raw.sh
+it can also be found in the server at /data/Solutions/mouseMT/042_s_STAR_map_raw.sh

 The options of STAR are :